 SNPSEX was detected, by SNPSEX == Sex, PEDSEX of these individuals can

-optionally be updated. check_sex
+optionally be updated. check_sex depicts the X-chromosomal

 heterozygosity (SNPSEX) of the samples split by their (PEDSEX).